The impact of different study populations in glucose clamp studies

 Avoiding this bias is particularly relevant when testing relatively low doses of long acting insulin products.
 For basal insulins, parameters describing the “late” insulin activity such as end of action will often be of interest because of their relevance for guiding clinically important decisions, including the choice of dose frequency.

-‘End of action’ is usually defined based on the time from dosing until a sustained rise of blood glucose above the euglycaemic target range occurs (after the need for any glucose infusion (GIR) has ended).
+‘End of action’ is usually defined based on the time from dosing until a sustained rise of blood glucose above the euglycemic target range occurs (after the need for any glucose infusion (GIR) has ended).
 In healthy subjects and in many subjects with type 2 diabetes this time-point simply cannot be reliably assessed because endogenous insulin secretion even during prolonged fasting will prevent or delay glucose levels from instantly rising as soon as insulin activity ends.

 A lack of endogenous insulin secretion can also be helpful from a pharmacokinetic (PK) perspective, particularly in cases where no specific assay is available, and cross-reactivity with human insulin would affect PK results.

-Nevertheless, there are a number of limitations and challenges when doing glucose clamp studies in type 1 diabetes patient: first and foremost there are practical aspects such as a relatively complex and time consuming individual clamp preparation: Patients on multiple daily injections are usually required to gradually switch their basal treatment from long-acting to intermediate acting insulins and eventually to injections of rapid acting insulins only in the days and hours leading up to the clamp experiment, all this while maintaining stable glycaemic control to the best extent possible.
+Nevertheless, there are a number of limitations and challenges when doing glucose clamp studies in type 1 diabetes patient: first and foremost there are practical aspects such as a relatively complex and time consuming individual clamp preparation: Patients on multiple daily injections are usually required to gradually switch their basal treatment from long-acting to intermediate acting insulins and eventually to injections of rapid acting insulins only in the days and hours leading up to the clamp experiment, all this while maintaining stable glycemic control to the best extent possible.
 Also the experiment itself is more difficult to conduct than in any other populations.
-A run-in time of several hours is usually required to establish stable euglycaemia prior to dosing by means of a more or less continuous intravenous infusion of insulin.
+A run-in time of several hours is usually required to establish stable euglycemia prior to dosing by means of a more or less continuous intravenous infusion of insulin.

 To avoid bias on pharmacokinetic (PK) and pharmacodynamic (PD) results, any insulin infusion is either stopped prior to dosing or must be tapered off in the period between dosing and onset of action.